 If a parent fails to comply with the established child support order, enforcement by the court may become necessary.
 A Cleveland court can hold the parent in contempt for any of the following reasons:

 - Failing to comply with the provisions of the established order

 - Failing to obey a subpoena or refusing to answer as a witness

 - Failing to submit to genetic testing

 Ohio allows for criminal penalties in these cases, which include significant fines and a jail or prison sentence.
-The length of the sentence depends on how long the parent failed to comply with the order.
+The sentence length depends on how long the parent failed to comply with the order.

 Top Cleveland Child Support Lawyers

-For over 30 years, our leading child support attorneys in Cleveland, Ohio, have advocated on behalf of parents and children in matters of child support, custody, and visitation.
+For over 30 years, our leading Family Law attorneys in Cleveland, Ohio, have advocated on behalf of parents and children regarding child support, custody, and visitation.
 We help parents come to a fair and equitable child support agreement that serves their child’s best interests, whether through successful negotiation or court order.

 Should the matter need to go to trial, we will aggressively represent you in court with compassion for you and your child’s needs and best interests at the forefront.

-To get the legal representation you need during a child support, child custody, or other family law matter, turn to the dedicated legal team at Slater & Zurz.
-Call our Cleveland child support lawyers at (440) 557-2861 to get started today.
+To get the legal representation you need during child support, child custody, or other family law matter, turn to the dedicated legal team at Slater & Zurz.
+Call our Cleveland family law attorneys at (440) 557-2861 to get started today.